tonreg84/Manual-registration-DHM-FLUO/README.md

 - Program to find the x and y pixel shift (rigid translation)
 - Can save shifted images ("image_shifted_final.png", "image_shifted_overlay.png")

-Load and register a whole stack (Button "Load stack and process"):
+Load and register a whole image sequence (Button "Load stack and process"):
-- For stacks of file-type "LynceeTec BIN" or tif/tiff (every file is a single frame of a DHM recording), or "LynceeTec BNR" (single-file stack)
+- For file-types "LynceeTec BIN" or tif/tiff (every file is a single frame of a DHM recording), or "LynceeTec BNR" (single-file stack)
 - Select the first file of the stack
 - bin/if/tiff : saves the modified bin files in a new folder "registered"
 - bnr : creates a new file with suffix "_registered.bnr" / "_registered.tif"

-Alternative way to register your stack: imageJ-Image-Scale... then imageJ-Image-Transform-Translate...
+Alternative way to register your sequence: open your sequence with imageJ, use Image-Scale... then Image-Transform-Translate...